maartenba/maartenba.github.io/_posts/2017-04-24-making-string-validation-faster-no-regular-expressions.markdown

 }
 ```

 Aren't regular expressions, especially those with `RegexOptions.Compiled`, supposed to be super fast?
-And especially in this case, where we're basically validating the string consists of a set of allowed characters, and making sure the string length is between 1 and 254 characters in length?
+And especially in this case, where we're only validating the string consists of a set of allowed characters, and making sure the string length is between 1 and 254 characters in length?

 Some [DuckDuckGo](https://www.duckduckgo.com)-ing (horrible as a verb...) later, we found a few interesting articles: